deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 We propose to use methods in Zou et al. (2023) <d-cite key="zou2023representation"></d-cite> to evaluate in-context learning.
 There has not been previous attempts to examine the model internals holistically in a LLM while it is performing in-context learning.
 We expose such neural activations by constructing stimulus through artificial examples of in-context learning on binary classication tasks.
 We find a reading vector that shows high neural activity after the model is stimulated with the context pairs; such a "Context Vector" indicates the context the models draws from.
 While we hoped to find certain universal mechanisms across different datasets, we find that the Context Vector is dataset-specific and confirm previous hypotheses that in-context learning retrieves information from different parts of the model's latent space.

 We then explore the results of controlling the activations along the "Context Vector" direction, in the hope that editing the activitions would further boost the performance on top of in-context learning.
 We compare the model outputs on the classification datasets in a zero-shot setting and a setting of natural in-context learning, with the "Context Vector" amplified, and suppressed.
-We found that such model weight editing accomplish XXX.

 While we find boosting performance through such editing to be challenging and sometimes finicky to tune, we find the results to be promising on editing weights to suppress the context that the model draws from and drastically reducing the performance.
-We hope that this work can serve as a stepping stone to further understand the phenomenon of in-context learning and how to leverage it to improve LLMs.

 ## Background & Related Work